Editorial Style Guide

 dotting the i’s and crossing the t’s (10)

-Notice that single letters take an apostrophe in the plural form.
+Notice that single lowercase letters take an apostrophe in the plural form.
 (See plural figures and letters and grades, letter.)

 -like (suffix)—Compounds formed with the suffix -like are generally closed, but consult Webster’s.
 If not in the dictionary, hyphenate: childlike, catlike, mouselike, shell-like, sponge-like, Roosevelt-like.
 “Compounds retain the hyphen both before and after a noun.”
 (11) (See prefixes and suffixes.)